stephenhutchings/iostap/README.md

 ### Tell me more

-`iostap` is a plugin designed to work on top of [Zepto's](http://www.zeptojs.com/) pre-existing touch event module.
-It mimics the behaviour of tapping a button in the iOS ecosystem with a great degree of precision, affording developers who build hybrid web apps a greater user experience for their users. `iostap` is a super-lightweight library, weighing in at about 1kb, and doesn't add unecessary overhead client-side.
+`iostap` is a plugin designed to mimic the behaviour of tapping a button in the iOS ecosystem with a great degree of precision, affording developers who build hybrid web apps a greater user experience for their users. `iostap` is a super-lightweight library, weighing in at about 1kb, and doesn't add unecessary overhead client-side.

 Under the hood, there is more going on than you might think.